 While IKEA spends most of its time creating affordable home décor and organization products, the Swedish furniture company recently put one of its popular houseplants in the spotlight as part of a social experiment, and people are taking note.
 In a bid to demonstrate the power of positive reinforcement, the IKEA plant experiment monitored two plants from one of its stores.
 Despite being kept in identical environments, one plant wilted while the other stayed green and vibrant over the course of one month.
 The difference?
 Positive affirmations.

 IKEA partnered with agency Memac Ogilvy Dubai to show the effects of bullying on plants.
-It brought its experiment to local school GEMS Wellington Academy in Dubai so students could witness the results in person and even take part in the experiment.
-"The live experiment involved Ikea taking two of its very own plants and installing them at the school.
-Both plants were treated strictly the same," according to a press release.
+It brought its experiment to a local school, GEMS Wellington Academy in Dubai, so students could witness the results in person and even take part in the experiment themselves.
+"The live experiment involved IKEA taking two of its very own plants and installing them at the school.
+Both plants were treated strictly the same," a press release said.
 "The only difference being one plant heard compliments and words of encouragement, while the other was verbally bullied with hateful words, for one month."

-Some would like more evidence of how much positivity can really impact a plant, but the children who witnessed the experiment were clearly touched by it.
+While more scientific evidence may be needed to assess how positivity can truly impact a plant, the children who witnessed the experiment were clearly touched by it.
 "If it can affect a plant, it can definitely affect other people," one student says.
-Take a look at the case study video below to see what really happened during the month-long experiment.
+Take a look at the case study video to see what the plants looked like following the month-long experiment.